skasimalla/devops-workshop-java/readme.md

     terraform apply

+    Go to Security groups tabl on the page
-    Go to Edit Inbound rules and add a rule
+       1.> Edit Inbound rules and add a rule
+       2.> Edit outbound rules and add a rule- else it cannot connect to yum/ other repos

     It can be automated by using this, but I think this documentation has a mistake https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DAX.create-cluster.cli.configure-inbound-rules.html